Bartapapa/legend/docs/pages/additional-rules.md

 Each round lasts 6 turns.
 If players won initiative, they act first - otherwise, monsters act first.

 When acting, a character can spend any dice of equal or greater value than the current turn to use a <b>Combat maneuver</b>, which are special actions.
 A character can only spend 1 Combat die per turn.
-When a turn ends, all dice equal to the ending turn's number are lost.

 When the 6th turn finishes, or when nobody has any Combat die left, another round starts.
 All active combatants roll their Combat die again, and the cycle continues until combat is finished.